 Habitat and Availability

 The leafy vegetables were grouped according to habit :the herbaceous plants (H) dominated, followed by shrubs (S), climbers (C), and trees (T).
 The results indicate (Figure 2) that herbs are the closest available resources for the communities, accounting for more than 70.93% of the species documented.
-Seasonality varied, with several species being available throughout the y ear (e.g.,Moringa oleifera, Marsilea minuta, Spinacia oleracea), whereas others featured narrow windows for a single season, including Amaranthus hybridus in October- February and Basella alba throughout the year.
-The monsoon and winter seasons saw maximum diversity, with Alternanthera sessilis and Amaranthus viridis prominent during both periods (Table1).
+Seasonality varied; several species being available throughout the y ear such as Moringa oleifera, Marsilea minuta and Spinacia oleracea) whereas others featured narrow windows for a single season such as Amaranthus hybridus (Sahu et al., 2023),a.
+Alternanthera sessilis and Amaranthus viridis are highly available during monsoon and winter seasons,which coincides with the traditional harvesting time and seasonal cycles observed elsewhere in Chhattisgarh (Chandravanshi et al., 2017).
+Seasonal diversity also aids in food security since nutrients are provided at different times of the year (Konsam et al., 2016).

 Figure 3: Distribution of the habitats of leafy vegetables.